Animals Native to Australia

 Echidna

 Another very unique animal, like the platypus, is the echidna.
+Echidnas are found in various habitats, including southern Australia.
 Both are monotremes which means they are lay eggs instead of giving birth to live young, which is the common characteristic of all mammals, but not for them, not for the echidna.
 Covered in spines for protection, echidnas are expert diggers, using their strong claws to burrow and search for ants and termites.
 They are found across a range of habitats, from forests to deserts, echidnas are resilient survivors, playing an essential role in controlling insect populations.

 Echidna | Photo by Emmanuel Higgins